Strong Special Education Resources Showed What was Possible for my Students

 Until now, Readtopia’s phonics component was written for Conventional and Transitional readers.
 Conventional readers used the Word Study program.
 Transitional readers used the Making Words lessons.
 Working Together introduces a new phonics component for emergent students called, Learning Letters.
 Learning Letters lessons present a new letter each day.

 Cherry on top—Working Together also has Math lessons!

 One of the most loved components of Readtopia is the Leveled Graphic Novel.
 “When we read the graphic novels, audio and animations support the text.
 Each audio presentation is read by professional actors.
 Once a student asked to hear the story again.
-It was free time, and this was the activity he chose—he actually wanted me to repeat the lesson.
-That never happened to me before.”
+It was free time, and this was the activity he chose—he actually wanted me to repeat the lesson.”

 While the prospect of starting something new can feel daunting, for Jeanmarie and many other teachers, once the decision was made to take the leap, they couldn’t believe how everything came together with the right materials.
 The Readtopia materials guided them to experience many breakthroughs within their classrooms.
 Like Jeanmarie said, “the resources were a game-changer.”